jonluca/har-to-openapi/README.md

   // if true, we'll treat every url as having the same domain, regardless of what its actual domain is
   // the first domain we see is the domain we'll use forceAllRequestsInSameSpec?: boolean;
+  // if true, every path object will have its own servers entry, defining its base path.
+This is useful when
+  // forceAllRequestsInSameSpec is set addServersToPaths?: boolean;
+  // try and guess common auth headers guessAuthenticationHeaders?: boolean;
   // if the response has this status code, ignore the body ignoreBodiesForStatusCodes?: number[];
   // whether non standard methods should be allowed (like HTTP MY_CUSTOM_METHOD)